DrDoofenshmirz/drug_development-/Docking.md

 <h1> Docking </h1>
+After preparing and formatting the protein and the ligand library, docking was performed.
+For this, the tool used was VINA Docking which is used to perform protein-ligand docking with Autodock Vina (Galaxy Version 1.1.2+galaxy0)
 Now that the protein and the ligand library have been correctly prepared and formatted, docking can be performed Search for **Docking** in the search tools  and set it with the following paramters.